 Payments to vendors are processed weekly by either issuing a check or initiating an ACH payment.
-Effor check payments, the Accounts Payable Clerk generates a Voucher report.
+For check payments, the Accounts Payable Clerk generates a Voucher report.
 Checks are printed by the IT department.
-The Accounts Payable Clerk prepares the checks for signing by another member of the Accounting department using the check signing machine.
+The Accounts Payable Clerk prepares the checks for signing by another member of the Finance department accounting staff using the check signing machine.
 Checks are mailed at the end of the week.
 For ACH payments, the Accounts Payable Clerk sends the NACHA file to the bank electronically.

-Processed payments backup is reviewed by the Director of Finance & Business Services, or his-designee.
-The original Vendor Payment Detail report is submitted to the Director of Finance & Business Services or designee for approval.
+Processed payment backup is reviewed by the Director of Finance & Business Services, or designee.
+The original Vendor Payment Detail report is submitted to the Director of Finance & Business Services, or designee, for approval.